fuegovic/Starguard/docs/troubleshooting.md

 - `@`, `:`, `/` or `%` is reported as a MongoDB error.
 The bot catches it,
   logs the `Error connecting to MongoDB` line, and runs on granting no roles.
-- **A malformed port is not caught**, and it is the case that ends in the traceback. `mongodb://mongodb:70000/` and `mongodb://mongodb:notaport/` reach it directly.
-An unencoded `?` reaches it the long way round: it ends the part of the string the driver reads as credentials and host, which can leave what was meant to be password text sitting where the port belongs.
+- **A non-numeric port is not caught**, and it is the case that ends in the traceback.
+A mistyped port, `mongodb://mongodb:70000/` or `mongodb://mongodb:notaport/`, reaches it directly.
+An unencoded `?` in the password reaches it the long way round, and in the connection string this project ships it reaches it every time: everything after the `?` is read as the query part, which leaves the rest of the password sitting where the port belongs.
 Either way the `ValueError` that raises is not a MongoDB error, so nothing catches it.
 The container exits, `restart: always` brings it back, and it exits again.

 There is a third character with no symptom at all here: a `+` neither breaks the string nor stops the process, it is silently decoded to a space, so the